binkley/kotlin-list-map-tree/README.md

 (See [the tests](./src/test/kotlin/hm/binkley/labs) for examples.)

-### Properties on a node:

-- `depth` is how far from the root node this node lies
-- `name` is the node name: all nodes are named and must be unique among children

 ### Start a new tree root node

-Create a new tree root with:
+Create a new tree root (a node) with:

 - `ListMapTree.newRoot(name)`

 This returns the new root node.

+### Properties on a node

+- `depth` is how far (how many steps) this node lies from the root node; the root node is 0 depth from itself
+- `name` is the node name: all nodes are named, and must be unique among children of a parent node

 ### Add child nodes to any node

-Create a new child node and add it:
+Create a new child node, and add it to the parent node:

-- `node.newChild(name)`
+- `parent.newChild(name)`

-If a sibling node is already named `name`, throw an `IllegalArgumentException`.
+If a sibling node (a child node of the same parent) is already named `name`, throw an `IllegalArgumentException`.
-This returns the new child node (if not throwing).
+This returns the new child node when not throwing.

 ### Remove child nodes from any node

 Remove a child node directly or by name:

-- `node.removeChild(child)`
+- `node.removeChild(node)`
 - `node.removeChild(name)`

-This returns `true` or `false` if there were a child node with `name`.
+This returns `true` or `false` if there were such a child, and removing succeeded.

 ### Add propeties to a node